Find Affordable College Courses

 $28,034 Average Tuition & Fees

-University of Kansas ranked #6 on this year’s Best Value Journalism Schools in the Plains States Region list.
-Located in the small city of Lawrence, KU is a public school with a very large student population.
+University of Kansas came in at #6 in this year’s edition of the Best Value Journalism Schools in the Plains States Region ranking.
+Located in the city of Lawrence, KU is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at KU are $28,034 a year.
 While working on their degree, journalism majors at KU accumulate an average of around $22,437 in student debt.
 This translates to an average monthly loan payment of $494, based on a 10-year repayment plan.